acemalabs/LegitimateServices/README.md

 ```
 - Click `Deploy`

-- After you click `Deploy`, there will be a displayed contracts at the bottom right.
-Click the `Legitimate Services` at 0xxxxxxx.
+- After you click `Deploy`, there will be a displayed contracts at the bottom right.Under Deployed Contracts Click the `Legitimate Services` at 0xxxxxxx.

 - There is a 3 button and 3 input box beside it.